Valuing and empowering our people in a zero-incident, safe environment

 Advocating and promoting safety recommendation;

-The Fundamental Objective of the AAIA is to improve aviation safety by determining the circumstances and causes of air accidents and serious incidents and making safety recommendations intended to prevent recurrence of similar accidents in the future.
+The Fundamental Objective of the AAIA is to improve aviation safety by determining the circumstances and causes of air accidents and serious incidents and making safety recommendations intended to prevent the recurrence of similar accidents in the future.
 It is not the purpose of this activity to apportion blame or liability.

 The following documents form the basis of the AAID investigative powers and authority: